nitrogen/simple_bridge/README.markdown

   + Standard Erlang Calls: `sbw:function_name(Bridge)` - "sbw" is an acronym for (S)imple (B)ridge (W)rapper.
-  + Parameter Module Style Calls: `Bridge:function_name()`
+  + Tuple Module Calls: `Bridge:function_name()`

+**NOTE:** Tuple Module style calls were officially disabled in Erlang 21 and *require* you to enable tuple calls as a compile option in your module with:

+`-compile(tuple_calls).`

+This option can also be specified in your rebar.config file in the `erl_opts` variable with:

+`{erl_opts, [tuple_calls]}.`

-Additionally, a Bridge provides both the Request and Response interface in a single object (which means you no longer have to track both a request and a response bridge in your application.
-A single bridge will do, pig.)
+**Backwards Compatibility Note**: Simple Bridge 1.x required a separate Request and Response Object.
+This has gone away and now a single Bridge "object" provides both the Request and Response interface in a single object.
+This means you no longer have to track both a request and a response bridge in your application.
+A single bridge will do, pig.

 ### Request Bridge Interface